Surviv.io: Development

-Surviv.io is developed by Justin Kim and Nick Clark.
+Surviv.io was developed by Justin Kim and Nick Clark.
 Kim stated that their design philosophy while developing the game was to allow the player to enter a game as fast as possible by minimizing the time in between matches.

-At launch, Surviv.io did not have accounts or the ability to track one's statistics.
-Accounts were added significantly later in an update.

 In December 2019, Surviv.io was acquired by online gaming website Kongregate, with the company taking over development of the game.
 In a press release, the company stated they hoped to "invest in the game’s features, especially on mobile."
 Co-creator Justin Kim expressed that the team was "excited to have Kongregate's team create new features and expand the player experience over the years to come."

 In 2020, Kim and Clark announced they would be taking a break and the development would be fully passed on to Kongregate.

-On February 14, 2023, Kongregate announced that they would be shutting down Surviv.io.
+On February 13, 2023, Kongregate announced that Surviv.io would be sunset; this occurred less than a month later.